scalar-labs/docs-scalardb/docs/latest/scalardb-sql/grammar.md

 ### CREATE INDEX

-`CREATE INDEX` command creates a secondary index on a table.
+The `CREATE INDEX` command creates a secondary index on a table.

 #### Grammar